danm0e/react-training-presentation/slides/3-1-React-Digging-Deeper/0-2-React-Performance.md

   - Drastically improve performance in complex applications<!-- .element: class="fragment" -->

 Note:
+- Complete rewrite of React's rendering engine
 - Introduced in React 16
 - Complete rewrite of the reconciler
 - Changed how React processes component trees
-- Foundation for concurrent features
+- It is the foundation for concurrent features

 ---